Glossary

 Inflation corresponds to a general increase in the prices of goods and services in an economy.

-Within a Bilan Carbone® and regardless of the targeted maturity level, 100% of the equipment and installations over which the organisation exercises operational control, i.e. which it operates and uses, must be included in the organisational boundary.
+Within a Bilan Carbone® and regardless of the targeted maturity level, 100% of the equipment and installations over which the organisation exercises operational control, i.e. that it operates and uses, must be included in the organisational boundary.
 Any other choice must be justified.

 L